wl13/Tetep_Genome/README.md

-# Tetep_Genome
-Denovo assembly and analysis of Oryza sativa ssp. indica Tetep genome
+### Pipeines to assembly, evaluation and annotation of a resistant rice genome *Oryza sativa* ssp. *indica* var.
+Tetep